WillPapper/Haptic-iOS/README.md

 ## The Protype:

-###
+### Overview
-Our prototype repurposes old or recycled touchscreen phones in developed markets where and uses image and text based recognition to provide auditory and tactile queues.
+Our prototype repurposes old or recycled touchscreen phones in developed markets where and uses image and text based recognition to provide auditory and tactile queues using haptic feedback:

+1.

-### Haptic feedback
+#### Haptic feedback
-Haptic feedback often referred to as simply "haptics", is the use of the sense of touch in a user interface design to provide information to an end user.
+Haptic feedback  is the use of the sense of touch in a user interface design to provide information to an end user.
 When referring to mobile phones this generally means the use of vibrations from the device's vibration alarm to denote that a touchscreen button has been pressed.
 In this particular example, the phone would vibrate slightly in response to the user's activation of an on-screen control, making up for the lack of a normal tactile response that the user would experience when pressing a physical button.

 ### Artificial intelligence: